damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] People Ops: Add entry to Team Call agenda to introduce the new team member, and make sure to include the new team members NAME as well as TITLE in the agenda item.
 * [ ] People Ops: Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
 Find the profile on BambooHR and enable on "self-service".
 * [ ] People Ops: In BambooHR, input relevant data (title, dates, contract type, compensation) into the team members profile tabs "Job".
 Be sure to add the personal and work email address before saving the newly entered information.
 * [ ] People Ops: file signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
 Set the uploaded documents to "shared" so that the team member can also view them.
+Make sure to delete the google doc on the drive as the signed version supersedes it.
 * [ ] People Ops: file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
 * [ ] People Ops: list any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
 * [ ] People Ops: Give team member access to the GitLab availability calendar